fsoco/fsoco-dataset/docs/pages/how_to_contribute.md

 > If you do not have a cone detector yet, just start training as soon as you have a basic set and then continuously re-train it while extending your dataset.
 > <br>
 > For segmentation labels, Supervisely's smart labeling tool works very well for nearby cones.
-> For cones that are farther away, it is typically faster to first draw the boundary and the fill it.
+> For cones that are farther away, it is typically faster to first draw the boundary and then fill it.

 ### Step-by-step Manual